 Google frontend and edge POP latency

 Depending on your deployment model, the latency to Google's network edge is also important.
-This is where global load-balancing products terminate TCP and SSL sessions and from which Cloud Content Delivery Network delivers cached results.
+This is where global load-balancing products terminate TCP and SSL sessions and from which Cloud CDN delivers cached results.
 Based on the content served, many round-trips might already end here because only part of the data needs to be retrieved the whole way.
 This latency might be significantly higher if you use the standard network service tier.